asavinov/prosto/docs/text/column-sql.md

 Note that both table name and column list could be empty and there could be single name specified treated either as column or table depending on the operation.

-How the data elements bewteen arrows are interpreted depends on the operation and it will be described in the next sections.
+How the data elements between arrows are interpreted depends on the operation and it will be described in the next sections.
 Here we give only one example of how a new calculated column could be defined which derives its values from two other columns in this same table:

     CALC  My_existing_table(A, B) -> my_new_column